 - Check the skin around the device every day.
 Apply lotion to any red or sore areas.

 - Ask your healthcare provider when you can bathe.
 Do not get the device wet.
 Cover it with 2 plastic bags.
 Tape the bags above the device to prevent water from getting in.
 Keep your knee out of the water as much as possible.

 - Do not push or lean on any part of the cast or splint.

 - Do not put any sharp or pointed objects inside the cast.

 - Rest your knee as directed.
 Crutches help rest and support your knee when you walk.
 Your healthcare provider will tell you when you can start to use crutches.
 Follow instructions about how much weight to put on your leg.

 - Elevate your knee above the level of your heart as often as you can.
 This will help decrease swelling and pain.
-Prop your knee on pillows or blankets to keep it elevated comfortably.
+Prop your leg on pillows or blankets to keep it elevated comfortably.
 Do not put pillows directly under your knee.

 if recommended.
 A physical therapist teaches you exercises to help improve movement and strength, and to decrease pain.